Sujato-Dutta/BlinkIt-Sales-Analysis/README.md

 9. Three filters were added including Outlet Type, Outlet Size and Item Type.
 10. Finally, Dashboard was completed and published to Power BI.

+## Key Findings:
+1. Items with low fat generated more sales but also had more number of items.
+Average sales and rating were similar for both fat categories.
+2. Fruits, Vegetables, Snacks produced highest no of sales followed closely by household and frozen foods.
+Average sales were similar for the above 4 top selling categories.
+Fruits, Vegetables and Snacks had the most no of items sold.
+Ratings were almost similar for all categories.
+3. In all types of outlets, low fat foods sold more however overall total sales and no of items were dominated by tier 3 outlets, average sales and ratings were similar for all outlets.
+4. Total sales saw a spike for outlets established in the year 2018 but were almost constant for the rest of the period.
+5. Medium sized outlets generated the highest sales, followed closely by small ones and least were for the ones with large size.
+6. Outlets located in tier 3 destinations produced highest sales while tier 2 and tier 1 followed with both of them being quite close to each other.

 ![Image Alt](https://github.com/Sujato-Dutta/BlinkIt-Sales-Analysis/blob/b4493cd0cddeaa3f53828c8ac74476b99047011b/BlinkIt%20dashboard.jpg)